Enid, Oklahoma minor league baseball history: History

-The Enid Harvesters finished with a 80–65 record in the 1923 Class C Western Association, for 4th place.
+The Enid Harvesters finished with an 80–65 record in the 1923 Class C Western Association, finishing in fourth place.
 The Enid manager was again Tom Downey.

 In 1924, Enid simultaneously hosted two teams in two leagues.
 First, the Enid Harvesters continued play, moving from the Western Association to become members of the 1924 Class D level Southwestern League.

-Playing in the 1924 Southwestern League, the Enid Harvesters finished with a record of 65–67, placing 4th in the league.
+Playing in the 1924 Southwestern League, the Enid Harvesters finished with a record of 65–67, placing fourth in the league.
 The managers were Babe Ellison and George Dye.